-- Set a realistic schedule and follow it - Challenge your comfort zones and reach out to those in need - Have an open mind & learn from others - Attend all interviews and orientations required by your agency/organization - Make a schedule and keep to it! - ALWAYS show up on time! - Represent Kennedy Catholic well (follow student handbook guidelines) - You must complete your servicelearning requirement (30 hours) by Friday, May 20, 2022 (senior year)
+- Set a realistic schedule and follow it - Challenge your comfort zones and reach out to those in need - Have an open mind & learn from others - Attend all interviews and orientations required by your agency/organization - Make a schedule and keep to it! - ALWAYS show up on time! - Represent Kennedy Catholic well (follow student handbook guidelines) - You must complete your servicelearning requirement (30 hours) by May 19, 2023

-Prepare for Writing the Paper and Generating a Presentation (fall & spring, senior year):
+Prepare for Writing the Paper and Generating a Presentation (spring, senior year):